ip-packet/_ping/README.md

 # S_PING
 ## about
-s_ping is a small copy of the ping command that sends ICMP_ECHO requests to network hosts
+s_ping: A lightweight utility designed to emulate a simplified version of the ping command.
+It provides basic network connectivity testing by sending ICMP echo requests to a specified host and displaying response times.
+While offering a core functionality, s_ping may have limitations compared to the full-featured ping command, such as missing advanced options or detailed statistics.
 ## requirements
 - linux
 - root privilege